aaa1386/anki-freeplane-pro/README.md

 You can also automatically create cards using the **"Auto Create Card"** option.

-* If the `BackLevels` field is empty, by default three levels of children will appear on the back of the card.
+* If the `BackLevels` field is empty, by default three levels of children will appear on the back of the card، after importing the cards into Anki.

 **Radio Options:**